-Plugin documentation follows this short message from our sponsor ;-)
+Documentation for the Textpattern plugin smd_thumbnail by Stef Dawson follows this short message from our sponsor ;-)

-- Batch assign thumbnails to existing images
+- Batch assign thumbnails to existing images.

-- Set one thumbnail size as default
+- Set one thumbnail size as default.

-- Display any of the thumbnail sizes on your site
+- Display any of the thumbnail sizes on your site.

-- Conditional thumbnail check available
+- Conditional thumbnail check available.

-When upgrading froim v0.1x to v0.20, your preferences for Keep Txp thumbnails in sync with default profile will be removed.
-Please visit the Tools/Prefs area to reinstate the behaviour you desire.
+Note: When upgrading from v0.1x to v0.20, your preferences for ‘Keep Textpattern thumbnails in sync with default profile’ will be removed.
+Please visit the ‘Setup’ area to reinstate the behaviour you desire.

 You must define at least one profile to begin with, so click the New profile button.
 This will reveal edit boxes where you can enter: